-Basic deduction is ¥1.1 million (ie, no tax is payable for gifts of amounts up to ¥1.1 million).
+\ Basic deduction is $\pm 1.1$ million (ie, no tax is payable for gifts of amounts up to $\pm 1.1$ million).

-In the case of (ii), the recipient legal entity will be subject to corporate income tax.
-The tax base is fair market value of the gifts.
-The individual provider of gifts is also subject to income tax (deemed capital gains tax) if the gifts provided are property other than cash.
+In the case of (2), the recipient legal entity will be subject to corporate income tax.
+The tax base is the fair market value of the gifts.
+The donor is also subject to income tax (deemed capital gains tax) if the gifts provided are property other than cash.
 The tax base is unrealised capital gains (ie, the fair market value less acquisition costs and other related expenses).
 However, if the recipient legal entity falls within the category of certain charities, deemed capital gains tax will not be levied.